Build It Solar -- free plans for hundreds of solar projects

 http://www.earthship.net

-Amazon.com appears to have a better price
+Amazon.com has a better price

 This very good book covers all aspects of the impressive Earthship water system, including roof water catchment, cisterns, water distribution, grey water and black water treatment, and grey water reuse.